 10 minutes Reading time

-Every year we produce a Performance Report on the Beauty Retailers Market.
+Every year, we produce an online performance report on the UK beauty market.
 This is the latest edition for 2019.

 Our aim is to provide industry professionals with a bigger insight into their market in terms of data and to see how they fit into their digital landscape.
 Where do they measure up when it comes to their competitors and why?

-In this latest report, we look at the current top websites within the sector, analysing where brands are doing well and where they could make improvements.
+In this report, we look at the current top websites within the sector, analysing where brands are doing well and where they could make improvements.
 We score key performance areas and gather accurate metrics including Link Authority, Pagespeed Score and SEO Visibility which change year on year.
 So, you can see how the landscape has changed around you.

 The report now only includes data from the best performers in the industry, but we source data across the whole industry to produce this report.
 If you can’t see your name on the list, just ask and we’ll be happy to send you through the data that includes your company.

 Once we’ve gathered the data to use in the report we then go and analyse the market ourselves to ensure that the results are accurate and discover a reason behind the wins and losses.
 Below are our findings from the report and some standout performances from certain brands.